The Way of War in '44 Pack

 Monty's D-Day

-"Monty's D-Day" explores the British and Canadians landings in June, 1944.
+"Monty's D-Day" looks at the British and Canadian landings in June, 1944.
 First published in 1985 and well received, now four decades later, designer John Prados has smoothed and polished the MDD system, and added rules for parachute and amphibious landings, plus new German alternative responses.

 Monty's D-Day and issue #54 of ATO: